 An alternative to bootstrapping for statistical inference is to simulate the parameters of the multivariable regression in Equation \ref{eqn3} from the asymptotic multivariate normal distribution with means set to the maximum-likelihood estimator and with the corresponding variance-covariance matrix, iterate over Equations \ref{eqn4}-\ref{eqn8} and compute the sample variance.
 This parametric simulation approach is less computationally intensive than bootstrap resampling.
 It has the same reliance on random numbers and may offer similar performance.\cite{aalen1997markov} It is equivalent to approximating the posterior distribution of the regression parameters, assuming constant non-informative priors and a large enough sample size.
-Again, this large-sample approximation relies on the adequacy of the asymptotic normal approximation.
+Again, this large-sample formulation relies on the adequacy of the asymptotic normal approximation.

 The choice of the number of bootstrap resamples is important.
 Given recent advances in computing power, we encourage setting this value as large as possible, in order to maximize the precision and accuracy of the treatment effect estimator, and to minimize the Monte Carlo error in the estimate.
 A sensible strategy is to increase the number of bootstrap resamples until repeated analyses across different random seeds give similar results, within a specified degree of accuracy.